dart-lang/site-www/src/language/functions.md

 ## External functions {#external}

-Declare a function `external` if its body is defined separately from its declaration in your Dart program.
+An external function is a function whose body is provided separately from its declaration.

 ```dart
 external void someFunc(int i);